cs205-sp-26/Lab1/Lab1b.md

 ```

-###IMPORTANT NOTE: If you are working with a partner, you need to make sure that you both clone the same repo!!!
+## IMPORTANT NOTE: If you are working with a partner, you need to make sure that you both clone the same repo!!!
 Decide what repo will be the shared one and share the username with your partner.
-To guarantee that your partner can clone the repo, the owner of the repository needs to go to settings -> Collaborators and Teams and add the username of the partner.
+To guarantee that your partner can clone the repo, the owner of the repository needs to go to Settings -> Collaborators and Teams and add the username of the partner.
 Make sure that you give them Admin privileges to your repo.

 ```
 For example for me this is: